 Since 2011 Noé is touring at least twice a year through Japan, appearing as a soloist with both the Nagoya Philharmonic and the Japan Philharmonic Orchestra and appearing in various recitals and festivals; in 2012 he made his Tokyo debut with the Japan Philharmonic (Mendelssohn Concerto) and performed Tchaikovsky Concerto with the same orchestra in Tokyo’s Suntory Hall.

 In Europe Noé is collaborating on a regular basis with orchestras such as Braunschweiger Staatsorchester, Bremerhaven Philharmonic, Stuttgarter Kammerorchester, Tessaloniki Symphony Orchestra, Athens State Symphony Orchestra and Het Balletorkest (NL), with maestros like Alexander Lazarev, Alexander Joel, Daniel Inbal, Paul Meyer, Dennis Russell Davies, Pablo Gonzalez, Ken-David Masur and Nikolai Alexeev.
 With the Braunschweiger Staatsorchester he played Paganini Concerto, with the National Orchestra of Belgium in Bozar/Brussels, he performed Saint Saëns’ Introduction et Rondo Capriccioso‘ plus an arrangement by Saint-Saëns of Bachs Sarabande from the English Suite for Harpsichord.
 In the Amsterdam Nationale Opera & Ballet (Muziektheater) Noé performed Beethovens Violin Concerto Beethoven in the performance ‘Shape’ (from Dutch Doubles) by the Dutch National Ballet.
-In September 2018 he will perform Bernstein’s Violin Concerto ‘Serenade after Plato’s Symposium’ 7 times with the same ballet company, again in the Nationale Opera & Ballet in Amsterdam.
+In 2018 he performed Bernstein’s Violin Concerto ‘Serenade after Plato’s Symposium’ 7 times with the same ballet company, again in the Nationale Opera & Ballet in Amsterdam.

 As a chamber musician Noé shared the stage with musicians like Julien Quentin, Martha Argerich, and Leonidas Kavakos.
 In the Young Concert Artists Series he has performed in many major venues in the US such as New York/Merkin Hall, Washington/Kennedy Center and Boston/Isabella Stewart Gardner Museum.
 In 2013 Noé made his critically acclaimed Verbier Festival début.